What Are Two-Way Conversations, and How Do They Work?

 Why Two-Way Communication Matters to Businesses

 Businesses have two key reasons to initiate two-way conversations with their customers.
 First and foremost, they satisfy customer demand for a convenient and comfortable experience, while showing that the business cares about their concerns.
 Secondly, they significantly amplify the results that companies would otherwise gain from their existing marketing and commerce activities, including the potential for an increase in online sales.

 Benefits for Customers

 More than 80% of mobile device time is spent on chat apps, and this trend is already having a pronounced ripple effect on customer preferences for engagement.
-According to Vonage's Global Customer Engagement Report 2021, one in five consumers use live or in-app chats daily.
+In fact, the Vonage Global Customer Engagement Report 2022 shows growing customer interest in messaging, social, and video chat apps.
 A key to the chat experience, as any avid chat user will tell you, is a snappy back-and-forth conversational dynamic.
 Not only is it convenient, but it also builds intimacy and trust over time.

 Customers increasingly expect the same level of ease and familiarity when communicating with businesses, and two-way conversations can make it possible.
 When businesses send their customers push notifications about upcoming appointments or deliveries, they can kick off interactions that keep their customers engaged and inspire trust.
 These seemingly small, bite-sized exchanges serve to strengthen customer relationships in the long run.